bytesunite/li-react-fullstack-site/ch-3-adding-mongodb-to-node/3-2-download-and-install-mongodb.md

 The *findOne()* method is a way to filter out a single item/document matching the given criteria.<br>
-For example, if you wanted to find an item/document in the "articles" collection that had a "name" of "learn-node", the command would be as follows:<br>
+For example, if you wanted to find an item/document in the "articles" collection with a "name" of "learn-node", the command would be as follows:<br>
 <pre>
 full-stack-react-db> <code>db.articles.findOne({name: 'learn-node'})</code>
 <samp>